apg/sigusr2.net/src/be-moore-like-chuck.md

 less modern font formats.
 That left screenshots of colorForth, or *gasp* booting up colorForth.

-But what good would the story be if I had just done that, or had found [this page][cf]?
+But what good would the story be if I had just done that?
 Instead of taking the easy way out, I instead went down the rabbit hole of trying to understand the assembler code for colorForth's font rendering.
 Files were named appropriately.
 And while I didn't exactly understand what was going on, I got enough clues to draw a hypothesis about the file `icons.fnt` which seemed the most probable place for font data to be stored.

 A quick run of `file(1)` suggested it was just pure data, which ruled out it being an actual font; I suspected a cousin of